imperva/terraform-provider-incapsula/website/docs/r/account_user.html.markdown

 * `last_name` - (Optional) The user's last name.
 This attribute cannot be updated.
 * `role_ids` - (Optional) List of role ids to be associated with the user. <p/>
   Default value is an empty list (user with no roles).
+* `approved_ips` - (Optional) List of approved IP addresses from which the user is allowed to access the Cloud Security Console via the UI or API. <p/>
+  Supports individual IPs, IP ranges, and CIDR notation.
+Default value is an empty list (no IP restrictions).

 ## Attributes Reference